Do you have a velcro dog?

 If All Else Fails, Consult A Behaviorist

-If you have done everything in your power for your pup who’s terrified of having you out of their sight, it might be time to call in a behaviorist.
+If you have done everything in your power for your pup who’s terrified of having you out of their sight, it might be time to call in a trainer or behaviorist.

-Behaviorists are trained to help dogs with separation anxiety, and given your dog’s individual case, they will be able to offer behavior modifications to help your dog be more at ease.
+Behaviorists are trained to help dogs with separation anxiety, and given your dog’s individual case, they’ll be able to offer behavior modifications to help your dog be more at ease.

 Have you ever had a velcro dog?
 Do you have any tips for dog owners who want to help their pups relax?
 Let us know in the comments below!